fedelibre/LilyDevDebian/README.rst

 LilyDev
 =======

-LilyDev is a live CD containing a basic Debian operating system and all the dependencies, settings and repositories required to start contributing to `LilyPond <http://lilypond.org/>`_.
+LilyDev is an ISO image containing a basic Debian operating system and all the dependencies, settings and repositories required to start contributing to `LilyPond <http://lilypond.org/>`_.